sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-shell-setupfirstlogoncommandssynchronouscommandrequiresuserinput.md

 `RequiresUserInput` specifies whether the first logon command launches a dialog that requires input from the user.

-After the Windows® Out of Box Experience (OOBE), the "Preparing Your Desktop" screen appears.
+After the Windows Out of Box Experience (OOBE), the "Preparing Your Desktop" screen appears.
 This screen prevents users from interacting with the first logon commands, and is intended to efficiently run the logon commands that do not require user input.

 If a first logon command requires user input, end users may be forced to wait up to two minutes before they can see the desktop.
 After this delay, they can interact with the user interface that requires their input.
 You can use the `RequiresUserInput` setting to reduce this delay.

 **Note**
 -   If the command that requires user input is not dependent on other commands, consider using an asynchronous command instead.
 Unlike synchronous commands, asynchronous commands may start and finish in any order.
-Asynchronous commands cannot delay the appearance of the Windows® desktop, even if the asynchronous command requires user input.
+Asynchronous commands cannot delay the appearance of the Windows desktop, even if the asynchronous command requires user input.
 If an asynchronous command requires user input, the end user will see the input window after the desktop appears.
 For information about asynchronous commands, see [AsynchronousCommand](microsoft-windows-shell-setuplogoncommandsasynchronouscommand.md).

 -   If you have multiple first logon commands, we recommend that you set the command that requires user input last in the order of first logon commands.
 This will help to prevent users from interfering with the other first logon commands.